loudnumbers/loudnumbers_norns/README.md

 ## Loud Numbers?

-It's the name of my [data sonification podcast](https://www.loudnumbers.net/).
-Worth a listen if you want to see what's possible with sonification.
+It's the name of my [data sonification studio](https://www.loudnumbers.net/).
+Worth checking out if you want to see what's possible with sonification.